 - Gregory Sorensen MDExecutive Chairman, IMRIS

 - Greg is Executive Chairman of IMRIS, and former President and CEO of Siemens Healthcare North America.
 Previously he was a Professor at Harvard Medical School and Co-Director of the Athinoula A. Martinos Center for Biomedical Imaging at Massachusetts General Hospital.
 A board-certified neuroradiologist, Greg’s scientific career focused on developing new imaging methods to understand cancer of the brain, stroke, and migraine.
-Greg is a member of the Scientific Council of the National Institutes of Biomedical Imaging and Bioengineering, past Chairman of the Board of the Medical Imaging Technology Alliance, and serves on the Board of Directors of Research!America.
+Greg is a member of the Scientific Council of the National Institutes of Biomedical Imaging and Bioengineering, past Chairman of the Board of the Medical Imaging Technology Alliance, and serves on the Supervisory Board of Siemens Healthineers and the Board of Directors of Research!America.